Last Updated on September 6, 2023 by Tim Wells

 Step 6: Install the Xfinity Stream APK File

-At this point, you’ll quickly find out whether your favorite Android internet browser can download APK files or not.
+At this point, you’ll quickly find out whether your favorite Android internet browser can download APK files.

 When I tried this on Puffin TV, it popped up a message saying that downloads weren’t enabled on this version, which is fine.
-FireFox, on the other hand, acted like it was downloading the file successfully, except it didn’t actually download.
+On the other hand, Firefox acted like it was downloading the file successfully, except it didn’t actually download.

 That’s why I recommend the Downloader App.
-It’s not the best browser for surfing the web, but it’s great to download files and install them.
+It’s not the best browser for surfing the web, but downloading and installing files is great.

 Click Install to Continue.

-Once you’re done, remember to delete the APK file to save space on your device.
+Once you’re done, delete the APK file to save space on your device.

 Step 7: Log in to the Xfinity Stream Android TV app

-You can launch the Xfinity Stream Android TV app two ways.
+You can launch the Xfinity Stream Android TV app in two ways.